carin-alliance/cpcds-client-ri/README.md

 ### Stopping the App

 1. Stop the app by doing `control + c`
-2. Stop the postgre server
+2. Stop the memcached server
-3. stop the memcached server

 ## Contributing